-The Authority's Tax Certification, which will be delivered concurrently with the issuance of the Offered Bonds and the Series ABC-1 Bonds, will contain provisions and procedures relating to compliance with the requirements of the Code.
+The Authority's Tax Certification, which will be delivered concurrently with the issuance of the Offered Bonds and the Subseries C-STEM Bonds, will contain provisions and procedures relating to compliance with the requirements of the Code.
 The Authority, in executing its Tax Certification, will certify to the effect that it expects to be able to and will comply with the provisions and procedures set forth therein.
 The Authority has also covenanted in the Bond Resolution that it shall at all times do and perform all acts required by law in order to assure that interest paid on the Offered Bonds is not included in the gross income of the Owners thereof pursuant to the Code.
-In furtherance thereof, the Authority has required or will require each Mortgagor with respect to each Mortgage Loan to be financed from the proceeds of the Offered Bonds and the Series ABC-1 Bonds to make certain covenants in the Mortgage Loan documents (the form of which is subject to the review of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority) in order to satisfy the above described requirements of the Code.
+In furtherance thereof, the Authority has required or will require each Mortgagor with respect to each Mortgage Loan to be financed from the proceeds of the Offered Bonds and the Subseries C-STEM Bonds to make certain covenants in the Mortgage Loan documents (the form of which is subject to the review of Hawkins Delafield & Wood LLP, Special Tax Counsel to the Authority) in order to satisfy the above described requirements of the Code.
 However, no assurance can be given that in the event of a breach of any such provisions, procedures and covenants, the remedies available to the Authority and/or Owners of the Offered Bonds can be judicially enforced in such manner as to assure compliance with the requirements of applicable federal tax law and therefore to prevent the loss of the exclusion of interest on the Offered Bonds pursuant to the Code.
-Any loss of the exclusion of interest on the Offered Bonds began to accrue interest, irrespective of when an event of noncompliance may occur or be ascertained.
+Any loss of the exclusion of interest on the Offered Bonds pursuant to the Code.
+Any loss of the exclusion of interest on the Offered Bonds may be retroactive to the date the Offered Bonds began to accrue interest, irrespective of when an event of noncompliance may occur or be ascertained.